I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 This is a manual process and, if you have the time to do it, I highly recommend the investment.
 Add another column to your spreadsheet and add this data.

 We are looking for keywords with the best combination of high search volume, low difficulty and (optional) strong SERP data.
 I usually start this process by eliminating keywords that I’m positive I won’t be targeting.
+You can use your inductive reasoning skills for this, on top of the previous research into what keywords have been the most common or appear the most helpful in potential results.

 I’ll then disqualify keywords with disproportionately high keyword difficulty scores.
 As discussed previously, I know we don’t generally rank on Page 1 for keywords with Moz difficulty scores above 35, so I’ll eliminate all of those right off the bat.